emmacunill/Take_Care/README.md

 **3. Autoregularization**

 - **Self-Care Time Recommender:**
-An autoregularization feature recommends personalized self-care time for users based on emotional states by ahving 2 new datasets, one for songs and the other for texts on which the modell of detecting emotions was passed.
+An autoregularization feature recommends personalized self-care time for users based on emotional states by having 2 new datasets, one for songs and the other for texts on which the modell of detecting emotions was passed.

 - **Most frequent words used:**
 It provides via Wordcloud useful information for Mental health professionals to pinpoint the origin of possible patterns.